 Qnushyo is made up of a a group of local and international volunteers who have come together to make a difference in the lives of refugees in Istanbul.
 We are a gathering place created to provide a space of community and learning for refugees arriving in Istanbul from surrounding countries, predominately from Syria.

 Our aim is to assist refugees through activities, workshops and trainings that focus on skills development, local knowledge and integration, and the promotion of well-being.

 We conduct activities under three main categories:

-1. Education We offer guidance to help families registering their children in school.
+1. Educational Guidance We offer guidance to help families registering their children in school.
 In 2017, ninety-six refugee children were registered in Turkish kindergarten, primary and secondary school.
 We also provide personal development opportunities for refugee children through art, music, sport and cultural activities.

 2. Community Qnushyo strives to establish an energizing gathering place for people from different backgrounds and beliefs.
 At our Yedikule "home", refugees from diverse backgrounds can meet and network with local Turkish people and volunteers from around the world.
 It's a place where people support each other and find access to different resources.
 We also collaborate with different NGOs in order to provide guidance to refugees on skills development, employment opportunities and personal well-being.

 3. Women's Empowerment Qnushyo supports women to realize their full potential.
 We organize skills development activities and assist with domestic problems as women establish their lives in Istanbul.

 Over 5.4 million people have fled Syria since 2011, seeking safety in Turkey, Lebanon, Jordan and beyond.
 Turkey is home to more than 3.5 million registered Syrian refugees.
 Although many are living in government-managed refugee camps, the vast majority are living in urban areas with little or no support.